 2: Self esteem

-With only 4 or 5 roles in the old BIM world it was a challenge.
-With 19 in the BIM Career Ladder it is much easier.
-So, save money and look after your good people!
+With only 4 or 5 roles, and no competency levels, promotion used to be a challenge.
+With the levels in the BIM Career Ladder it is much easier.